Check out our two upcoming events:

 -Fr.
 Tim Monahan, Vocation Director, Archdiocese of Chicago

-The Newman Forum hopes to run a weeklong Summer Institute for high school students at Mundelein Seminary every summer.
+The Newman Forum runs a Summer Institute for high school students at Mundelein Seminary every summer.
 Mornings will be spent learning philosophy and theology from college professors, and afternoons will be spent going on fun excursions throughout Chicagoland.

-You can learn more by visiting our EVENT PAGE.
+You can learn more about the 2020 Summer Institute, which was held online due to COVID-19 restrictions, by visiting our EVENT PAGE.

 The Newman Forum Writers Prize is an award presented annually to the winners of our yearly writing competitions, which run in tandem to our conferences and programs.
 Winners will receive a $100 gift card and be honored at a banquet at the end of the year!

-Please submit using an email you will have access to for the duration of the calendar year (so if you are graduating, please do not use your school email).
-We will use the provided email to contact you if you are a winner.
+Please submit using an email you will have access to for the duration of the calendar year.

 Our Spring Essay Contest is now closed!
-Winners will be announced in June!
+Stay tuned for our Autumn Essay Contest!

 The Newman Forum strives to create a community of like-minded students who value their Catholic formation and desire greater involvement with the intellectual tradition of their faith.
 Through our Fellows program, The Newman Forum offers students the chance to take on leadership roles in their schools and parishes, recruiting friends for Newman Forum events, helping us develop our programming, and representing the Lumen Christi Institute.